python/devguide/pullrequest.rst

    of the Python REPL (the interactive shell prompt), which you can launch by executing ./python inside the repository.

-3. Apply the patch you saved from the bug tracker.
-If you are not sure how to apply a patch, please check the :ref:`Lifecycle of a Patch <patch>` documentation.
+3. Apply the pull request (GitHub has instructions with each pull request on how to do this).

 4. If the patch affects any C file, run the build again.